NinehPa/NinehPa/README.md

 ⚡ Fun fact: I love eating lemons like oranges!

-💬 I’m passionate about: Building accessible and user-friendly websites and applications that solve real problems.
-I believe in the importance of creating software that is not only functional but also inclusive, diverse and enjoyable for all users.
+💬 I’m passionate about: Building accessible and user-friendly websites and applications that solve regular as well as security problems.
+I believe in the importance of creating software that is not only functional but also inclusive, diverse and safe for all users.

 ✨ Future Aspirations: I hope to specialize in full-stack development, focusing on building applications that integrate AI and machine learning.
 I aim to work on projects that have a meaningful impact on people's lives.